Herbert Ilsanker

 Herbert Ilsanker (born 24 May 1967) is an Austrian former professional football goalkeeper.
-Since 2005, he has been goalkeeper coach of FC Red Bull Salzburg.
+Since 2005, he has been goalkeeper coach of Red Bull Salzburg.

 Career

-He started his career with his local club SK Hallein.
+Ilsanker started his career with his local club SK Hallein.
 Afterwards he was transferred to SV Austria Salzburg where he spent most of his active career (1993–1998).
 For Salzburg he played 98 matches.
-From 1998 till the end of his career 2001 he played with the German side 1.
-FSV Mainz 05 where he was teammate of Jürgen Klopp, now coach of Liverpool.
+From 1998 till the end of his career 2001 he played with the German side Mainz 05 where he was teammate of Jürgen Klopp, now coach of Liverpool.

+Personal life

+He is the father of Stefan Ilsanker.